BashTux1/deb-setup-gui/README.md

 # deb-setup-gui
-Written for Debain
+Written for Debain  (which includes "whiptail" as default which draws the GUI menus)
 GUI for setting up system basics (networking and timezone)
+Can easily be adapted to any other Distro.

 Please check the code to ensure you know what it is going to be doing.
 Use at your own risk.